 Dr. Hamlin is in frequent demand as a conductor, lecturer, and music performance adjudicator.
 He has given presentations at conferences both nationally and internationally and is published in numerous journals.
 His research areas explore the constructs of deliberate practice and the development of expertise in addition to music assessment, psychometrics, and quantitative research methodology.

-Dr. Hamlin received his Ph.D. in Music Education from the University of Miami in Florida.
-He was awarded a Master of Music degree in Clarinet Performance from the University of Connecticut.
-While there he was the Graduate Assistant Director of the marching band, men’s and women’s varsity basketball pep bands, and the UConn concert band.
-Dr. Hamlin received his Bachelor of Music degree in Music Education from the University of Miami.
+Dr. Hamlin taught high school band in the state of Florida for nine years where he led a very successful program that included multiple concert bands, marching band, jazz ensemble, indoor color guard and percussion, and multiple chamber ensembles.
+Dr. Hamlin received his Ph.D. and Bachelors degrees in Music Education from the University of Miami in Florida and was awarded a Master of Music degree in Clarinet Performance from the University of Connecticut.
+While there he was the Graduate Assistant Director of the marching band, women’s varsity basketball pep band, and the concert band.